inexorgame-obsolete/wiki-mirror/Home.md

 * It is not compatible with Sauerbraten!
 In order to make a new game we need to break up with old standards!

 *What are the main goals of this project?*
-* Keeping this old school game alive and make it ready for the future.
+* Keep this old school game alive and make it ready for the future.
-* Reaching a bigger audience it deserves.
+* Reach a bigger audience it deserves.
-* Making it 100% [open source software](https://creativecommons.org/about/program-areas/technology/technology-resources/software/) and free of restricting licenses.
+* Make it 100% [open source software](https://creativecommons.org/about/program-areas/technology/technology-resources/software/) and free of restricting licenses.

 ## Philosophy